Optimal investment and consumption with forward preferences and uncertain parameters: Robust Forward Investment and Consumption Preferences

-The pair of robust forward investment and consumption preferences include the forward investment preference, forward investment and consumption preferences, and robust forward investment preference, defined in the literature: \begin{itemize} \item when $U^c\equiv 0$ and $\mathcal{B}$ is a singleton, i.e., without the element of consumption and model uncertainty, the definition reduces to the forward investment preference, which was first introduced by Musiela and Zariphopoulou in a series of their works \cite{MZ0,MZ-Kurtz,MZ-Carmona,MZ1,MZ2,MZ3}; \item when $U^c\not\equiv 0$ and $\mathcal{B}$ is a singleton, i.e., with the element of consumption but without the model uncertainty, the definition reduces to the forward investment and consumption preferences, which was first introduced by Berrier and Tehranchi in \cite{Berrier_2008}, and further studied in \cite{Kallblad_2016} and \cite{El_Karoui_2018}; \item when $U^c\equiv 0$ and $\mathcal{B}$ is not a singleton, i.e., without the element of consumption but with the model uncertainty, the definition reduces to the robust forward investment preference, which was recently introduced by K{\"a}llblad, Ob{\l}{\'o}j, and Zariphopoulou in \cite{Kallblad_2018}, in which they studied extensively the dual representation of robust forward investment preference. \end{itemize} For a comprehensive motivation and discussion for the theory of forward preferences, see \cite{MZ0,MZ-Kurtz,MZ-Carmona,MZ1,MZ2,MZ3}, \cite{Berrier_2008,Kallblad_2016,El_Karoui_2018}, and \cite{Kallblad_2018}, as well as the introduction section in this paper.
+The pair of robust forward investment and consumption preferences include the forward investment preference, forward investment and consumption preferences, and robust forward investment preference, defined in the literature: \begin{itemize} \item when $U^c\equiv 0$ and $\mathcal{B}$ is a singleton, i.e., without the element of consumption and model uncertainty, the definition reduces to the forward investment preference, which was first introduced by Musiela and Zariphopoulou in a series of their works \cite{MZ0,MZ-Kurtz,MZ-Carmona,MZ1,MZ2,MZ3}; \item when $U^c\not\equiv 0$ and $\mathcal{B}$ is a singleton, i.e., with the element of consumption but without the model uncertainty, the definition reduces to the forward investment and consumption preferences, which was first introduced by Berrier and Tehranchi in \cite{Berrier_2008}, and further studied in K\"allblad \cite{Kallblad_2016} and El Karoui et al \cite{El_Karoui_2018}; \item when $U^c\equiv 0$ and $\mathcal{B}$ is not a singleton, i.e., without the element of consumption but with the model uncertainty, the definition reduces to the robust forward investment preference, which was recently introduced by K{\"a}llblad et al in \cite{Kallblad_2018}, in which they studied extensively the dual representation of robust forward investment preference.
+See also \cite{Lin_2020} by Lin et al. \end{itemize}